techidaily/site-ai-video-apps/source/_posts/updated-top-rated-webm-to-mp3-conversion-software.md

 ![Convert WebM video to MP3 with Online UniConverter](https://images.wondershare.com/filmora/article-images/convert-webm-to-mp3-with-mediaio.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In case you are looking for a powerful video conversion tool you can use from a web browser, then Wondershare’s Online UniConverter is probably one of the best options you have.
 In order to convert a WebM video to MP3, you have to go through a simple four-step process.
 First, you need to upload a file you would like to convert, then set the output format to MP3, click on the Convert button and finally download the audio file you created to your computer.
 The size of a WebM video cannot exceed 100MB, but if you want to convert larger video files you can install the desktop version of this video converter on your Mac or PC computer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0Kr7Dpw0HuM?si=05wWDXdPgmC-oBBE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 [CloudConvert](https://cloudconvert.com/webm-to-mp3)